rmariano/itarch/content/pycon-cz-day-2.md

 Summary of the second day of Pycon CZ 2017.

 At 10:00 it was time for the first talk: a keynote titled *What lies ahead?
-Python\'s future strenghts and main challenges*.
+Python\'s future strengths and main challenges*.
 It was a great talk, I really enjoyed the remarks of a Pythonista remembering thins from early Python conferences.
 The main conclusion that I took from the presentation was that, even in the early days there were some really